 - Do any background research or work necessary for the project

-- Consult with faculty who might serve as secondary advisors or examiners for the fellowship
+- Consult with faculty who might serve as secondary advisors or consultants for the fellowship

-- Work on the written proposal and submit an initial draft to your primary advisor
+- Work on the project proposal and submit an initial draft to your primary advisor

 - Spring of junior year: